-Goal # Housel housel downp Goal #3: Increase Access to Homeownership Households.
-In addition to inhibiting housing choice, diminished access to mortgage lending and homeownership opportunities also reduces these Households of color have significantly lower homeownership rates that contribute to this gap, including lower mortgage loan application rates, higher mortgage loan application denial rates, less resources available for downpayments, about the development of a regional downpayments, steering towards subprime or otherwise inferior loan products, and higher foreclosure rates.
-This goal contains several strategies designed to address these factors, along with the development of a regional partnership to consider additional ways to expand homeownership opportunities tes than white households.
-In add of factors that contribute to this g r Ioan products, and higher forecl thip opportunities lition to inhibitin gap, including low losure rates.
-This g housing choice, dim ver mortgage loan apj s goal contains severa ip homeownership rates than white households.
-In addition to inhibiting housing choice, diminished access to mortgage lending and homeownership opportunities also reduces these indicates a variety of factors that contribute to this gap, including lower mortgage loan application rates, higher mortgage loan application denial rates, less resources available for reclosure rates.
-This goal contains several strategies designed to address these factors, along with the development of a regional pand homeownership opportunities eownership opportunities also raion denial rates, less resources a , along with the development of educes these ivailable for a regional No. Recommendation Fair Housing Issued Addressed Time-Frame Responsible Parties Current St Paul actions Future St. Paul Actions Council Action 3A 4 Use distribution of government financial relationships (within banking regulations) to incentivize fair and affordable housing by financial institutions, using research such as U of M Responsible Banking study.
+non down down DF SAINT PA households' ability to build wealth.
+Research indicates a variety of factors that contribute to this gap, including lower mortgage loan application rates, higher mortgage loan application denial rates, less resources available for downpayments, steering towards subprime or otherwise inferior loan products, and higher foreclosure rates.
+This goal contains several strategies designed to address these factors, along with the development of a regional partnership to consider additional ways to expand homeownership opportunities of factors that contribute to this { r loan products, and higher forec hip opportunities gap, including lo losure rates.
+Thi wer mortgage loan af is goal contains sever pplication rates, higher mortgage loan application denial rates, less resources available for al strategies designed to address these factors, along with the development of a regional cion denial rates, less resources a , along with the development of available for a regional °.
+Z Recommendation Fair Housing Issued Addressed Time-Frame Responsible Parties Current St Paul actions Future St. Paul Actions Council Action PY2018-19 ANNUAL ACTION PLAN Use distribution of government financial relationships (within banking regulations) to incentivize fair and affordable housing by financial institutions, using research such as U of M Responsible Banking study.
 Meet with lenders to inform them of jurisdictions' goals for furthering fair housing in homeownership.
 Invite lenders to coordinate business and charitable programs accordingly.
 Require that financial institutions report on home mortgage lending and other fair lending activities.
-Access to Housing is Reduced for Some Groups 2018 Entitlements City has its the Socially Responsible Investment Fund for financial institutions with a track record of investing in transit corridors, Section 3 companies, housing, initiatives, etc. Investment Policy Statement of the City (2003) allows City to deposit fund at local banks to support neighborhood development and low income housing Ord.14-30: "Responsible Banking" requires financial institutions to disclose certain information when responding to City's general banking request RFP.
+Access to Housing is Reduced for Some Groups 2018 Entitlements City has its the Socially Responsible Investment Fund for financial institutions with a track record of investing in transit corridors, Section 3 companies, housing, initiatives, etc. Investment Policy Statement of the City (2003) allows City to deposit fund at local banks to support neighborhood development and low income housing Ord.
+14-30: "Responsible Banking" requires financial institutions to disclose certain information when responding to City's general banking request RFP.
 City Council Research could study the effectiveness of the Responsible Banking Ordinance, and propose programmatic changes, as necessary.
-38 36 Develop partnerships with credit counseling agencies to reach communities of color and build a pipeline of potential homebuyers.
+Develop partnerships with credit counseling agencies to reach communities of color and build a pipeline of potential homebuyers.
 Access to Housing is Reduced for Some Groups 2018 Entitlements City's Mortgage Foreclosure Prevention Program refers homeowners in default to neighborhood credit counseling agencies, such Lutheran Social Services, NeDA, and Community NHS.
 City supports MN Home Ownership Center for home buying counseling as well as financial literacy counseling and Bankruptcy Counseling through the Minnesota Home Ownership Center's network of counseling agencies.